rssujay/ferryf-go/README.md

 - [Gin](https://github.com/gin-gonic/gin), a Golang web framework
 - Docker & Docker-Compose
 - Nginx (as reverse proxy, and (static/dynamic) file server)
+- PostgreSQL (this can be swapped out easily)

 ## Setup instructions: